 Wrap it Up!

-After completing all of the mini-units we take a day or two to review all the amazing things we have learned.
+After completing all of the mini-units, we take a day or two to review all the amazing things we have learned.
 I love to have students create a final project that shows off all the vocabulary and concepts they learned about.

+These foldables are perfect for creating a lapbook, a small poster, or even for adding to an interactive notebook.
 It's a couple of weeks of jam-packed fun and learning for sure.
-Financial literacy is one of my all-time favorite topics to teach and the students love it too.
+Financial literacy is one of my all-time favorite topics to teach, and the students love it too.

 You can find all of the resources I use to teach my Financial Literacy unit in my store at Teachers Pay Teachers.
+This

 Financial Literacy Bundle includes all 5 mini-units, vocabulary posters, and more!
 Everything you need for a great financial literacy unit is included.